Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 `dbt docs generate`

 Self deferral can be useful here, especially if other selectors are included.
 Compare changes set to "This job" (Need to run it at least once before this can be set).

+#### Time sensitive jobs
+Build a subset of models that need to run more frequently.
+Usually selector syntax is used to target dependencies i.e.
+`dbt build --select +fact_orders+`
+For these you want to **set job Timeout** incase job takes longer than frequency it is being triggered.

+#### Standard job
+A typical `dbt build` job usually something like a daily refresh - entire project is built and incremental logic is utilized.
+No compare changes.

+#### Full refresh jobs
+Utilize `--full-refresh` command to build the entire project, rebuilding incremental models for most accurate / up to date information.
+Common to have this weekly to supplement daily incremental builds.

+`dbt build --full-refresh`